danielchang2001/Better-Spotify/README.md

 ## Description

-Developed with JavaScript (React, Node) and CSS.
+Developed with JavaScript (React, Node).
+Styled with Bootstrap and CSS.
 Runs only on a local development environment.

 ## Getting Started